elliotolds/elliotolds.github.io/writing.md

 **[Would Bitcoin being overtaken destroy digital scarcity?](digitalscarcity)**, January, 2019.
-A common argument in the crypto world is that if Bitcoin is ever overtaken as the dominant cryptocurrency, digital scarcity can never be restored because then no other domiannt cryptocurrency can ever be secure in its position.
-I explain why this general type of reasoning is bad.
+A common argument in the crypto world is that if Bitcoin is ever overtaken as the dominant cryptocurrency, digital scarcity can never be restored.
+I examine this argument and the general style of reasoning that it embodies.

 **[Some underappreciated reasons why single AI might take over the world](underappreciatedaitakeover)**, December 2018.
 A key reason why we should be worried about an AI takeover is that principle agent problems will play much less of a role in